bernie-skipole/pi02/README.md

 Note: Raspberry Pi is a trademark of the Raspberry Pi Foundation, this project, and the skipole web framework, is not associated with any Raspberry Pi products or services.

+Initially the project is set with example inputs and outputs, and username 'admin' password 'password'.

 This project uses the Waitress Python web server, and requires the package 'python3-waitress' to be installed using:

 sudo apt-get install python3-waitress